aurimas13/BirthdayReminderApp/README.md

 # Requirements
 [(Back to top)](#table-of-contents)

-Python 3.8.5 is required to run package's modules.
+Python 3.9 is required to properly execute run package's modules.
 Imports of pytest, math and typing are also needed.

 # Usage
 [(Back to top)](#table-of-contents)